netviral/student-tracker/README.md

 ![Homepage Screenshot](docs/home-page.png)
 ![Homepage Screenshot](docs/2.png)

 This project is a basic web application designed to help students track and manage assignment submissions.
-The interface presents a modern, dark-themed layout where users can view a list of assignments and interact with them in a clean and organized format.
+The interface presents a modern, light-themed layout where users can view a list of assignments and interact with them in a clean and organized format.

 ## Features